Humboldt squid: Description

 The Humboldt squid is the largest of the Ommastrephid squids, as some individuals may grow to 1.5 m in mantle length and weigh up to 50 kg.
-They appear to be sexually dimorphic, on average the females mature at larger sizes than the males.
+They appear to be sexually dimorphic: on average the females mature at larger sizes than the males.
 Generally, the mantle (or body) constitutes about 56–62% of the animal's mass (which includes the fins or wings), the arms and tentacles about 11–15%, the head (including eyes and beak) about 10–13%, the outer skin (cuticle) 2.5–5.0%, the liver 4.2–5.6%, with the rest made up of the other inner organs.
 The gonads consist of 1.5–15.0% of the total mass.
 The gladius (the single inner 'bone') is 0.7–1.0%.
 Precise ratios depend on the age, sex and sizes of the individual squid.

 They are propelled by water ejected through a hyponome (siphon) and by two triangular fins.
-Their two tentacles bear 100–200 suckers, each lined with razor-sharp teeth, with which they grasp prey and drag it toward a large, sharp beak.
+The Humboldt's two tentacles are elastic and can lash out with remarkable speed to grab hold of prey, holding it fast with the help of a wealth of suckers on each tentacle.
+Each sucker includes an inner ring of teeth.
+After grabbing the prey, the tentacles then retract and the prey is drawn toward a large, razor-sharp beak.

 Behavior

 Humboldt squid are carnivorous marine invertebrates that move in shoals of up to 1,200 individuals.
 They swim at speeds up to 24 km/h.

 Electronic tagging has shown Humboldt squid undergo diel vertical migrations, which bring them closer to the surface from dusk to dawn.
 Humboldt squid are thought to have a lifespan of about a year, although larger individuals may survive up to 2 years.

-Crittercams attached to two or three Humboldt squid revealed the species has two modes of colour-generating (chromogenic) behaviour:
+Crittercams attached to two or three Humboldt squid revealed the species has two modes of color-generating (chromogenic) behavior: